awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Encryption context in policies<a name="encryption-context-authorization"></a>

 The encryption context is used primarily to verify integrity and authenticity\.
-But you can also use the encryption context to control access to symmetric customer master keys \(CMKs\) in key policies and IAM policies\.
+But you can also use the encryption context to control access to symmetric AWS KMS keys in key policies and IAM policies\.

-The [kms:EncryptionContext:*context\-key*](policy-conditions.md#conditions-kms-encryption-context) and [kms:EncryptionContextKeys](policy-conditions.md#conditions-kms-encryption-context) condition keys allow \(or deny\) a permission only when the request includes particular encryption context keys or key–value pairs\.
+The [kms:EncryptionContext:](policy-conditions.md#conditions-kms-encryption-context) and [kms:EncryptionContextKeys](policy-conditions.md#conditions-kms-encryption-context) condition keys allow \(or deny\) a permission only when the request includes particular encryption context keys or key–value pairs\.

-For example, the following key policy statement allows principals who can assume the `RoleForExampleApp` role to use the CMK in `Decrypt` operations\.
-It uses the `kms:EncryptionContext:context-key` condition key to allow this permission only when the encryption context in the request includes the `AppName:ExampleApp` encryption context pair\.
+For example, the following key policy statement allows the `RoleForExampleApp` role to use the KMS key in `Decrypt` operations\.
+It uses the `kms:EncryptionContext:context-key` condition key to allow this permission only when the encryption context in the request includes an `AppName:ExampleApp` encryption context pair\.

 ```
 {